Schism of the Russian Church: Old Believers movement

 In this painting by Sergey Ivanov, peasants are shown with newly revised service books after the reforms.

 In the wake of the persecutions of the 1600s, it was clear to many schismatics that reunion with the Russian Orthodox Church would be impossible.
-As a result of their conflict with official church hierarchy, the Old Believers never formed a united movement.
+As a result of their conflict with official church hierarchy, the Old Believers (or: Old Ritualists) never formed a united movement.
 Instead, it was largely a movement of independent factions on the edges of the Russian empire, far from persecution and state authority.
 Old Believers fled to the dense forests of Northern Russia and Volga region, the southern borders of Russia, Siberia, and even abroad, where they would organize their own obshchinas.
 Many of the members of the old faith migrated west, seeking refuge bordering the Polish–Lithuanian Commonwealth, where the Warsaw Compact allowed them to practice their faith freely.
 In 1684, Princess Sophia, with active support from the Russian Orthodox Church, began to persecute the so-called raskolniki (раскольники 'schismatics').
 Up to this point, Old Believers had merely been anathematized, but following Sophia's ukaz, local governments were commanded to burn all schismatics at the stake unless they submitted to the Nikonian reforms.
 The majority of Old Believers were peasants or cossacks, but this persecution inadvertently attracted members of the merchant class to the schismatics.
 Merchants were expected to collect taxes for the state, but since schismatics were persecuted by the government, schismatic merchants were exempt from this duty.

 The memory of their schism with the official Russian Orthodox Church is fundamental to the Old Believers movement.
 Much of their literary canon consists of letters written by priests such as Avvakum, Epifanii, and Lazar during Nikon's reforms, as well as literature depicting Nikon as a devil or Antichrist.
 Particularly important to the canon is Avvakum's The Life Written By Himself, an account of his various exiles by authorities to Siberia.
 Since the Old Believers were denied the use of the printing press to print their literature and unrevised service books, they developed a robust tradition of manuscript writing and book collecting.